 Urquhart Castle, Loch Ness

 We did the visit along with the boat ride on the Ness.
-You take a little tour of the lake, then you have an hour to visit the castle and you will be picked up again and visit something more of Loch Ness.
+So you take a little tour of the lake, and then you have an hour to visit the castle, and you will be picked up again and visit something more of Loch Ness.

-Right in front of a place where we dined beautifully well, is Inverness Castle.
-It is very well preserved, but it was late and we didn’t enter to visit it.
+Inverness Castle is right in front of a place where we dined beautifully well.
+It is very well preserved from the outside, but it was late, and we didn’t enter to visit it.

-This is the castle where the head of the Mackenzie Clan and the same family for over 500 years!
+This is the castle where the head of the Mackenzie Clan lived, and the same family has lived in it for over 500 years!
 I think it’s a super romantic castle.

 Eilean Donan Castle

 The first fortification in this place is from the thirteenth century to defend itself from the Vikings.
 You can also make it your place to get married, for a small fee, of course.

 It’s beautiful and deserves a visit.
 The entrance fee is 7.50 pounds.

-It is also in a beautiful location, you can visit its gardens and surroundings and if the weather allows you, you can ride a boat on the lake and see the colony of seals that live nearby.
+It is also in a beautiful location, you can visit its gardens and surroundings, and if the weather allows you, you can ride a boat on the lake and see the colony of seals that live nearby.

-Sinclair Castle Girnigoe is located north of the Highlands, we arrived at it when we were driving the North Coast 500, a circular route that runs through the north of Scotland and is awesome, totally advisable to make it with no rush.
+Sinclair Castle Girnigoe is located north of the Highlands; we arrived at it when we were driving the North Coast 500, a circular route that runs through the north of Scotland and is awesome; totally advisable to make it with no rush.

 The ruins of Sinclair Castle are located on the edge of a cliff.
 You can reach it on foot, leaving the car in a parking lot next to a lighthouse.
 You can also enter for free and stroll through its ruins.

 If you like fairytale castles, this looks like something taken out of a Disney movie.
-He had it built by the Earl of Sutherland as a summer house.
+The Earl of Sutherland had it built as a summer house.

-It belonged to the Brodie Clan for more than 400 years and is very close to several places where some of Scotland’s most tragic events happened, such as the Culloden battlefield.
+It belonged to the Brodie clan for more than 400 years and is very close to several places where some of Scotland’s most tragic events happened, such as the Culloden battlefield.

 We arrived at this castle on our route through the Speyside and the whisky route.
 The name of this castle also gives its name to the Balvenie distillery, where whisky of the same name is made and is a few steps from Glenfiddich Distillery.